-This is the process of managing tasks and making the decisions regarding the import, export, annotation, cataloguing, storage, retrieval and distribution of digital assets such as image files.
+This is the process of managing tasks and decision making regarding the import, export, annotation, cataloguing, storage, retrieval, and distribution of digital assets such as image files.

-Digital Negative (DNG) is an open raw image format owned by Adobe and used for digital photography.
+Digital Negative (DNG) is a publically available raw image format owned by Adobe and used for digital photography.
 It's based on the TIFF/EP standard format and incorporates the use of metadata.

 Unlike an optical zoom, which is an optically lossless function of the camera’s zoom lens, digital zoom takes the central portion of a digital image and crops into it to achieve the effect of a zoom.
 This means that the existing data is not enhanced or added to, merely displayed at a lower resolution, thereby giving an illusion of an enlarged image.

 A single lens reflex (SLR) camera that captures digital images.